Santa and the Three Bears: Voice cast

-History
+Live action segments

 The theatrical release of the film contains live-action sequences directed by director Barry Mahon, running for around four minutes in total.
 These sequences feature actor Hal Smith and two young children (Brian Hobbs and Beth Goldfarb) sitting in a cabin and conversing by the fireplace and Christmas tree, and a short montage of mechanical toys, Christmas decorations, and a pet kitten, during the opening and closing credits.
 The film has been also released by Modern Sound Pictures Inc. with the live-action sequences cut.

+Legacy

-Bill Hutten and Tony Love, the film's animators, created another Christmas television special in 1983 named The Christmas Tree Train, also starring a bear cub and a park ranger, which led to a line of specials called Buttons & Rusty.
+Bill Hutten and Tony Love, the film's animators, created another Christmas television special in 1983 named The Christmas Tree Train, also starring a bear cub alongside a fox cub and a park ranger, which led to a TV series called Buttons & Rusty.

-The film is currently owned by Multicom Entertainment Group.
+The film is currently in the public domain and has seen numerous releases on DVD (mostly the theatrical cut from Super8 film masters) by Genius Entertainment/Classic Media, Mill Creek Entertainment and many other public domain companies.

+Mary Jo Pehl and Bridget Nelson of the cult series Mystery Science Theater 3000 spoofed the film on RiffTrax December 22, 2023.